| Barry MacDonnell's

 Tips (on editing the style):

-☼ Here is a brief interactive visual tutorial by Roy 'lemoto' Lewis that shows how to set the default size of an Image box.
+☼ Here is a brief interactive visual tutorial by Roy 'lemoto' Lewis that shows how to set the default size of an Image box when inserting an image from a file.
 You can set other items for other graphics styles in the same way.

 ☼ Note that the Caption button in the Edit Box Style dialog will take you to another dialog (Box Caption) where you can set the "Caption numbering method and style" for that type of box (i.e., FigureNum, TextBoxNum, no number ("<None">), etc.).